I want to share one of the ways I quickly resolve slow shower and tub drains at my house.

 For the last few years, I’ve been doing a lot of the household maintenance for my family.
 One of the pain points we run into when my wife lets her hair grow a bit longer is that hair has a tendency to collect in the drain of the tub in our master bathroom.

 I used to think that the way to solve this problem was to use a liquid drain opener.
 I searched for one that could completely clear any drain obstructions in one application.
-I never found the right magic liquid despite trying several different brands, so I decided to search for solutions that involved using a physical appliance like a plunger or an auger.
+The right magic liquid eluded me, despite trying several different brands.
+So I decided to search for solutions that involved using a physical appliance like a plunger or an auger.

 In the course of talking to friends who are handier than I am, one friend asked, “is the problem mainly hair getting stuck in the drain?”
 I had no idea, so he said, “Maybe you should get a Zip-It, then see if it brings up anything when you use it.”